Mahyar24/V2Conf/README.md

                         Converting timeouts to latency by this factor (in seconds), DISABLED by default.
   --freedom-tag FREEDOM_TAG
                         Explicitly set the tag for the freedom (direct) outbound.
+  --default-outbound DEFAULT_OUTBOUND
+                        Default outbound to use for first configuration file.
+  --use-default-when-all-down
+                        If all outbounds are down, use the default outbound instead of the first ranked outbound.
+  --backup-outbounds BACKUP_OUTBOUNDS
+                        Choosing a list of outbounds to be only used as backups in case of other outbounds failure.
-  --ema EMA             Instead of choosing OutBound based on latest evaluation, rank based on exponential moving average of last Nth tests and smoothing variable. (e.g. --ema 10,2.5) DISABLED by default.
+  --ema EMA             Instead of choosing OutBound based on latest evaluation, rank based on exponential moving average of last Nth tests and
+                        smoothing variable. (e.g. --ema 10,2.5) DISABLED by default.
   -s SLEEP_TIME, --sleep-time SLEEP_TIME
                         Set the sleep time between each checkup, default is 1,800s. (in seconds) -l {debug,info,warning,error,none}, --log-level {debug,info,warning,error,none}